dell/karavi-resiliency/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)
 [![Releases](https://img.shields.io/badge/Releases-green.svg)](https://github.com/dell/karavi-resiliency/releases)

-User applications, especially those deployed with StatefulSets that use PersistentVolumeClaims, can have problems if you want their Pods to be resilient to node failure.
-Kubernetes does not clean up StatefulSet Pods because it makes guarantees that there will never be two copies the same StatefulSet Pod running at the same time accessing storage.
+User applications can have problems if you want their Pods to be resilient to node failure.
+This is especially true of those deployed with StatefulSets that use PersistentVolumeClaims.
+Kubernetes guarantees that there will never be two copies of the same StatefulSet Pod running at the same time and accessing storage.
+Therefore, it does not clean up StatefulSet Pods.

 For the complete discussion and rationale, go to https://github.com/kubernetes/community and search for the pod-safety.md file (path: contributors/design-proposals/storage/pod-safety.md)

-Also, as a background you should read the following page regarding forced deletion of Pods in a StatefulSet. https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#:~:text=In%20normal%20operation%20of%20a,1%20are%20alive%20and%20ready.
+For more background on forced deletion of Pods in a StatefulSet, refer to: https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#:~:text=In%20normal%20operation%20of%20a,1%20are%20alive%20and%20ready.

-Nevertheless, customers are asking for a solution to this problem, so that Pods created as part of StatefulSets that use PersistentVolumes can be "restarted" on a different node within a reasonable time (a few minutes) if the node they are executing on fails.
-In reality as a Pod is never migrated from one node to another, what has to happen is the old Pod has to be terminated, and a replacement pod- using the same volumes- has to then be scheduled on a functioning node.
+Nevertheless, customers are asking that Pods created as part of StatefulSets using PersistentVolumes can be "restarted" on a different node.
+This would have to be accomplished within a reasonable time (a few minutes) if the node they are executing on fails.
+Since a Pod is never migrated from one node to another, the solution is for the old Pod to be terminated, and a replacement pod using the same volumes, to be scheduled on a functioning node.

 ## Table of Content
 - [Code of Conduct](./docs/CODE_OF_CONDUCT.md)